Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Future Plans

-Although the detrending and image combination algorithms work well to produce a consistent and calibrated images, having the full PV3 data set allows issues to be identified and solutions created for future improvements to the IPP pipeline.
+Although the detrending and image combination algorithms work well to produce consistent and calibrated images, having the PV3 processing of the full $3\pi$ data set allows issues to be identified and solutions created for future improvements to the IPP pipeline.
 In addition, the existence of the final calibrated catalog can be used to look for issues that appear dependent on focal plane position.

-An obvious way to make use of the PV3 catalog is to do a statistical search for electronic crosstalk ghosts that do not match a known rule.
+One obvious way to make use of the PV3 catalog is to do a statistical search for electronic crosstalk ghosts that do not match a known rule.
 Given that bright stars do not equally populate all fields, choosing exposures to examine to look for crosstalk rules is difficult.
 The current crosstalk rules were derived from expectations based on the detector engineering, supplemented by rules identified largely based on unmatched transients.
 With the full catalog, identification of new rules can be done statistically, looking at detection pairs that appear more often than random.

 There is some evidence that we have not fully identified all of these crosstalk rules, based on a study of PV3 images.
 For example, extremely bright stars may be able to create crosstalk ghosts between the second cell column of OTA01 and OTA21, with possibly fainter ghosts appearing on OTA11.
 Despite the symmetry observed in the main ghost rules, there do not appear to be clear examples of a similar ghost between OTA47 and OTA66.
 Examining this further based on the PV3 catalog should provide a clear answer to this, as well as clarify brightness limits below which the ghost does not appear.